gchq/sleeper/docs/deployment-guide.md

 * `sleeper.subnets` - multiple subnet ids can be specified with commas in between, e.g. `subnet-a,subnet-b`.
 * `sleeper.retain.infra.after.destroy` - set to false to cause resources such as the S3
   buckets and Dynamo tables to be destroyed after running CDK destroy.
-* `sleeper.ecr.repository.prefix` - this will be used to find the ECR repositories with your Docker images

-You will also need to ensure your Docker images are uploaded to ECR repositories with names starting with your repository prefix property value.
-Each repository must have the expected name appended to the prefix, e.g. `my-prefix/ingest`, `my-prefix/compaction`.
-These names are the same as the directory names in the `scripts/docker` folder that is created when the system is built.
+You will also need to ensure your Docker images are in ECR repositories with the correct names.
+If you followed the steps above this will already be correct.
+Each repository must have the expected name appended to a prefix, e.g. `my-prefix/ingest`, `my-prefix/compaction`.
+The prefix is the Sleeper instance ID by default, but it can be changed in the instance property `sleeper.ecr.repository.prefix`.
+The image names are the same as the directory names in the `scripts/docker` folder that is created when the system is built.

 Note, if you do not set the property `sleeper.retain.infra.after.destroy` to false when deploying then however you